 You have your deleted photos retrieved from Google backup.
 Locate your recovered photo in your Gallery.

-3To Recover Deleted Photos In File Manager Via D-Back Android (Recommended)
+3To Recover Deleted Photos/Videos In File Manager Via D-Back Android (Recommended)

 Every method here has a catch of some sort; most have cons that can't be ignored or shortcomings that may cause more damage than good.
 For instance, the method of recovering from Google backcup involves full device formatting.